 - Check the engine and transmission oil level.

-- Check the coolant level.
+- · Check the coolant level.

-- Open the sea cock where fitted.
+- · Open the sea cock where fitted.

 - Open the fuel cock.

 - Turn the main switch(es) on.

 Never disconnect the current using the main switches when the engine is running.
 The alternator and electronics could be damaged.

-- Unlock the EVC system with the e-Key. - Start the engine bay fan, where fitted, and allow it to run for at least four minutes. - Check that there is sufficient fuel for the planned trip. - Lower the stern drive if it is up.
+- If the boat is fitted with an e-Key; unlock the EVC system with the e-Key. - Start the engine bay fan, where fitted, and allow it to run for at least four minutes. - Check that there is sufficient fuel for the planned trip. - Lower the stern drive if it is up.